romanchaa997/Audityzer/docs-site/README.md

-# Web3FuzzForge Documentation Site
+# Audityzer Documentation Site

-This directory contains the Docusaurus-powered documentation site for Web3FuzzForge.
+This directory contains the Docusaurus-powered documentation site for Audityzer.

 ## Getting Started